Age of Empires Online: Vanity items

-At launch, there were several vanity packs for the game, These packs provided the player with blueprints to stores that allowed the player to purchase new items to use to customize and decorate their capital city with in-game gold.
-In Project Celeste, all content including vanity is accessible for free, and can be worked towards by gathering Empire Points or Coin from doing any form of PvE or PvP level 40 content other than skirmish.
+At launch, there were several vanity packs for the game.
+These packs provided the player with blueprints to stores that allowed the player to purchase new items to use to customize and decorate their capital city with in-game gold.
+In Project Celeste, all content including vanity packs were accessible for free, and could be earned by gathering Empire Points or Coin from doing any form of PvE or PvP level 40 content other than skirmish.